munnep/tfe_fdo_aws__podman_external/README.md

 - Create a RDS PostgreSQL to be used by TFE
 - create roles/profiles for the TFE instance to access S3 buckets
 - Create a EC2 instance on which the TFE online installation will be performed
+- Terraform Enterprise will use Podman for managing the TFE container

 # Diagram